pishoyg/coptic/README.md

    identical data) produces the message "notes were used to update existing ones.
 Investigate.

-1. ?
-Use the either-or feature and the `SEQ` field type to generate keys for Bible verses without references.
+1. Use the either-or feature and the `SEQ` field type to generate keys for Bible verses that are missing references.

 1. Revisit the possibility of image compression to minimize the package size.